eclipse-csi/otterdog/docs/reference/operations/import.md

-The `import` operation will retrieve the current live settings for the specified GitHub organization and store them locally in a file `<github-id>.jsonnet` in the organization specific working directory.
+The `import` operation will retrieve the current live settings for the specified GitHub organization and store them locally in a file `<github-id>/<github-id>.jsonnet` in the organization specific working directory.

 ## Options